-- The Subscriber requests in writing that the CA revoke the certificate - The Subscriber notifies the CA that the original certificate request was not authorized and does not retroactively grant authorization - The CA obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise - The CA obtains evidence that the validation of domain authorization or control for any Fully-Qualified Domain Name or IP address in the Certificate should not be relied upon.
+- The Subscriber requests in writing that the CA revoke the certificate - The Subscriber notifies the CA that the original certificate request was not authorized and does not retroactively grant authorization - The CA obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise - The CA is made aware of a demonstrated or proven method that exposes the Subscriber's Private Key to compromise, methods have been developed that can easily calculate it based on the Public Key, or if there is clear evidence that the specific method used to generate the Private Key was flawed. - The CA obtains evidence that the validation of domain authorization or control for any Fully-Qualified Domain Name in the Certificate should not be relied upon.
 The private key of the issuing CA or any of its superior CAs has been compromised.